ankeesler/anwork/doc/FEATURE.md

 ## Tasks
 - Write our own heap so that we can easily get the tasks in their sorted order.
 - Cache the TaskManagerJournal per-task instances so we don't keep creating new objects.
+- This whole package needs to be interface-ified.
+- Update ARCH.md with this new architecture.